AdamRichards3/Tackle-Tightness/README.md

 # Tackle-Tightness
 This is my web application called Tackle Tightness.
-It is application that I am creating for my dissertation
+It is application that I am creating for my dissertation.
+This applcation will allow rugby player get information about rehabilitation for differnt injuries that they could have.
+It will give them information on how to perform the exercises.
+The overall aim of this project is to reduce the chance of player retiering from rugby.

 ## To-do List